-In this tutorial, we’ll use repl.it and Python to build a Discord Chatbot.
-The bot will be able to join a Discord server and respond to messages sent by people.
+In this tutorial, we’ll use Repl.it and Python to build a Discord Chatbot.
+If you’re reading this tutorial, you probably have at least heard of Discord and likely have an existing account.
+If not, Discord is a VoIP and Chat application that is designed to replace Skype for gamers.
+The bot we create in this tutorial will be able to join a Discord server and respond to messages sent by people.

 Let’s get through these admin steps first and then we can get to the fun part of coding our bot.

 You can sign up for a free account over at the Discord register page, and can download one of their desktop or mobile applications from the Discord homepage.
 You can also use Discord in the browser.

 Once you have an account, you’ll want to create a Discord application.
 Visit the Discord developer’s page and press the “New application” button, as in the image below.

 Fill out a name for your bot and select “Create”.